Paint Dissolve

 Dissolve Logic

-Figure 2: Snapshot of Shader Graph nodes responsible for the Material Dissolve
+Figure 3: Snapshot of Shader Graph nodes responsible for Texture Layer

-Figure 2: Snapshot of Shader Graph nodes responsible for the Material Dissolve
+Figure 3: Snapshot of Shader Graph nodes responsible for Texture Layer

 Paint Surface